chmykh/apl-life/README.md

 		cr tmp first .				\ 103
 		cr tmp data cell+ @ .			\ 107
 ```
-Here is an utility word that allocates a data area for a given number of element:
+Here is an utility word that allocates a data area for a given number of elements:
 ```
 : new  { u -- data u }  here  u cells allot  u ;
 ```